|Yugoslavia at the World Youth Cup, 1987.|

 AM: Robert Prosinecki

 Dejan Savicevic was a part of the Red Star Belgrade team that won the 1990–91 European Cup before joining A.C.
 Milan in 1992.
 With Milan, he won three Serie A titles.
 He was a key player for winning the 1993–94 UEFA Champions League.
 He represented Yugoslavia at the 1990 and 1998 World Cups.
-However, his international career was limited by the FIFA ban on Yugoslavia.
+However, his international career was limited by the FIFA ban on Yugoslavia during his prime.
 He did not appear in the European Championship of 1992 as a result.

-Suker was a part of Yugoslavia's Golden Generation in the 1990's.
-He later played for Croatia, where he is the all-time leading scorer.
-He is best remembered for finishing the top scorer at the WC in 1998, where Croatia reached the semifinal.
+Devor Suker was a part of Yugoslavia's Golden Generation in the 1990's.
+He later played for Croatia, where he is the all-time leading scorer for the national team.
+He is best remembered for finishing the top scorer at the World Cup in 1998, where Croatia reached the semifinal.
 He also played with Sevilla, Real Madrid, Arsenal, West Ham and 1860 Munich.
 He was a top scorer in La Liga while playing for Seville and Real Madrid.

 ST: Predrag Mijatović

 At club level, Mijatović played for six different clubs: Budućnost Podgorica, Partizan, Valencia, Real Madrid, Fiorentina and Levante.
-He is best remembered for scoring the winning goal against Juventus as Real Madrid won the 1998 Champions' league, its first title since 1966.
+He is best remembered for scoring the winning goal against Juventus as Real Madrid won the 1998 Champions' league, the club's first title since 1966.
 He played 73 times for Yugoslavia.
 In 1997, Mijatović was runner-up for the Ballon d'Or, behind Ronaldo and ahead of Zinedine Zidane.
+He played in the 1998 World Cup Finals.

 Zvonko Milojevic, Dzoni Novak, Zoran Vulic, Darko Milanic, Vujadin Stanojkovik, Budimir Vujacic, Davor Jozić, Slavisa Jokanovic, Aljoša Asanović, Mehmed Baždarević, Zlatko Zahovič , Dejan Petković, Vladan Lukic, Mario Stanic, Safet Susic, Darko Pancev, Meho Kodro.